 - Benchwright Hutch decorated for fall from Pottery Barn

-Let’s take for a second about the hutch itself.
+Let’s talk for a second about the hutch itself.
 There are so many different options, you can use a vintage piece, a modern cabinet or anything in between.
-It doesn’t have to match your dining table.
+These are often statement pieces in your room’s decor.
+It doesn’t have to match your dining room table.

 ETSY can be a really great place to find unique pieces.
 See my guide for finding furniture on ETSY.